Contract Between Manufacturer and Distributor

 When drafting a distributor agreement, look at solid agreements within your industry.
 You might be able to find examples through a distributor association for little to no cost.
 These can be good models to use as a baseline to compare with the agreement you are going to sign.
 Also, it's important to have an experienced distribution agreement attorney review prior to final signatures, but don't rely solely on them.

 If you need help with contracts between manufacturers and distributors, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.